Skip to main content

 Who Needs a Mission Statement?

-So why do you need a new business mission statement if it is not going to survive?
-Because mission statements are agreed-upon records of what a company strives to accomplish.
 A business has a purpose.
 Maybe it makes a new kind of shoe, or perhaps it perfects outerwear suited to specific regions of the country.
-Maybe the business offers services no one has seen before but which we will all sign right up for and enjoy immensely.
+Maybe the business offers services no one has seen before, building interest and rapid market adoption.
 Progress and change happen because sharp-eyed entrepreneurs and forward-thinking business owners do something different.
 The way they accomplish these things is by developing a distinct vision and knowing what they what.

-In other words, you need to know your destination and plan the route to reach it.
-However, you also need to be flexible when the plan does not quite go off as you expected, which is what President Eisenhower was referring to.
 Part of planning is considering all the various means by which you can achieve your goal.
 Even if you do not make use of all the options, at least you know what is available.
 In this case, when the plan goes awry, you have options to choose from in order to get back on course.

-So, a new business mission statement may seem terribly ephemeral when you are busy trying to lock down real concrete pieces of your business like cash and resources and materials to make the goods you plan to sell, but it is an essential part of who you will be in the marketplace and how you will establish this identity.
-The statement is not only for you (although it should definitely ring true when you say it to yourself in the mirror) but also your customers, your vendors and your community.
-You are letting them know how you plan to fit into their existing worldview.
-Mission statements like this become part of the narrative of your business.
+A new business mission statement may seem ephemeral when you are busy trying to lock down concrete pieces of your operations like capital, resources and materials to make the goods you plan to sell.
+However, it is an essential part of who you will be in the marketplace and how you will establish this identity.

 Related Articles